-Injected synthetic soft tissue fillers and fat are primarily used to improve the appearance of the skin’s texture.
-They can help fill out deep facial wrinkles, creases and furrows, “sunken” cheeks, skin depressions and some types of scars.
-They can also be used to add a fuller, more sensuous look to the lips.
+Transferred fat is primarily used to improve the appearance of the skin’s texture.
+It can help fill out deep facial wrinkles, creases and furrows, “sunken” cheeks, skin depressions, and some types of scars.
+It can also be used to add a fuller, more sensuous look to the lips.

-Injectables are usually not sufficient for severe surface wrinkles on the face, such as multiple vertical “lipstick lines” that sometimes form around the mouth.
+A facial fat transfer is not always sufficient for severe surface wrinkles on the face, such as multiple vertical “lipstick lines” that sometimes form around the mouth.
 Instead, Dr. Lille may suggest a resurfacing technique, such as a laser treatment.
 Rather than filling in facial lines, resurfacing methods strip away the outer layers of the skin to produce a smoother appearance.

 Deep folds in the face or brow caused by overactive muscles or by loose skin may be more effectively treated with cosmetic surgery, such as a facelift or browlift.
-Injectablessuch as botox or Juvedermare sometimes used in conjunction with facial surgery procedures; however, injectables alone cannot change facial contour the way surgery can.
+Facial fat grafting is sometimes used in conjunction with facial surgery procedures; however, a facial fat transfer alone cannot change facial contour the way surgery can.

-Keep in mind that Dr. Lille is a specialist that can offer you the full range of the most advanced treatments ranging from cosmetic surgery, refinishing techniques, laser therapy, injectables and the use of other fillers.
+Keep in mind that Dr. Lille is a specialist and can offer you the full range of the most advanced treatments ranging from cosmetic surgery to injectables to refinishing techniques like laser therapy.
 You and your surgeon may determine that a single procedure or a combination of procedures is the best choice for you.